aneeshtigga/Event-Website/README.md

 INSTRUCTIONS
 ------------------------------------------------

-Start viewing the website by opening index.html present in the BeerO'Clock folder.
+Start viewing the website by opening index.html present in the project folder.

 Make sure you have a working internet connection.